Watching Mr. Pearson A KT PICTURES & HEDY FILMS PRODUCTION

 COMPANIONSHIP

 So much of the way we interact with others stems from our own self-identity.
-When that starts to disappear, how can we connect with those around us?
+When it starts to disappear, how can we connect with those around us?
 Despite their challenging circumstances, Robert and his caretakers discover the profound impact they can still have on one another.

 DIRECTOR'S STATEMENT